jdc-cunningham/reactjs-postgres-note-taking-app/PROGRESS.md

 Damn it cors issue...

+My 32GB of RAM arrived yes, they're in my hands sliding towards my groin I'm trying to get myself to finish this super simple app to write down all my stuff/progress/active tabs.
+Although... the Windows update happened anyway/restarted my comptuter and all of my stuff closed.
+Chrome tabs restarted though.
+I don't know maybe it's good to just start with a blank slate.
+I have so much random "middle of thought" things going.
+I'm just going to do it, I will finish the CRUD capability of this in a few minutes though.

 ##### 11/12/2019
 So it did completely slip my mind to make a way on the front end to insert notes.
 Also other features like loading last opened.